 Read on as we explain what blepharoplasty involves, the types of procedures available, what to expect during recovery, and who may consider it.

 Blepharoplasty is a surgical procedure that removes or repositions excess skin, fat, and sometimes muscle from the eyelids.
-The procedure aims to address loose skin or bulging in the eyelid area.
+The procedure aims to address excess skin or folding in the eyelid area.
 For some individuals, especially those with significant upper eyelid skin redundancy, the procedure may improve the field of vision.

 The type of blepharoplasty performed depends on which part of the eyelid is being addressed.
 A consultation will help determine the most appropriate option for your needs.

-Upper blepharoplasty targets the upper eyelid and is often performed to remove excess skin that can create a “hooded” appearance or droop into the line of sight.
+Upper blepharoplasty targets the upper eyelid and is sometimes performed to remove excess skin that extends over the natural eyelid crease or into the field of vision.
 Fat and muscle may also be repositioned or trimmed depending on the specific needs of the patient.

-“Double blepharoplasty” commonly refers to surgery on both the upper and lower eyelids performed in a single procedure.
-The term can also refer to Asian eyelid surgery, where a crease is surgically created in the upper eyelid.
+The term ‘double blepharoplasty’ is used to describe surgery on both the upper and lower eyelids performed in a single procedure.
+The term can also refer to a technique sometimes performed to create a defined upper eyelid crease in individuals whose natural anatomy does not include one.

 Individuals may consider blepharoplasty for a range of reasons, including: